Tetraphenylphosphonium chloride: Structure and basic properties

+The structure of this salt is [PPh4]+Cl−.
+It consists of tetraphenylphosphonium cations [PPh4]+ and chloride anions Cl−.
+The [PPh4]+ cation is tetrahedral around the phosphorus atom.

-The cation is tetrahedral.
-PPh4Cl crystallises as the anhydrous salt, which is normal item of commerce, as well as a monohydrate and a dihydrate.
+PPh4Cl crystallises as the anhydrous salt, which is the normal item of commerce, as well as a monohydrate and a dihydrate.

 In X-ray crystallography, PPh4+ salts are of interest as they often crystallise easily.
 The rigidity of the phenyl groups facilitates packing and elevates the melting point relative to alkyl-based quaternary ammonium salts.
 Also, since these salts are soluble in organic media, a wide range of solvents can be employed for their crystallisation.